chrispine/crisp/README.md

 	y: -2
 ```

 To convert between ints and floats, use the functions `i2f` and `f2i`.
+(Trying to add a
+float and an int is a type error, so get to know your conversion functions!)

 One more thing: all declarations in the same scope happen "at the same time":